-The concentration of advanced semiconductor manufacturing in Taiwan has raised concerns in the U.S. about the vulnerability of its supply chain.
-The U.S. Science and CHIPS Act seeks to address that vulnerability with $52 billion in subsidies to encourage semiconductor manufacturers to move to the United States.
+The concentration of advanced semiconductor manufacturing in Taiwan has raised concerns in the US about supply chain vulnerability.
+The US Science and Chips Act seeks to address that vulnerability with $52 billion in subsidies to encourage semiconductor manufacturers to move to the US.

-But the bill would not achieve that goal, and could even weaken Taiwan's most important industry.
+But the bill would fail to achieve that goal, and could even weaken Taiwan's most important industry.

 The semiconductor industry today is dominated by specialist companies based around the world.
-Taiwan-based TSMC focuses on making-to-order, mostly high-end chips, while other important parts of the semiconductor ecosystem include US companies such as AMD, Nvidia and Qualcomm (which design chips), lithography specialist ASML in the Netherlands, Japan’s Tokyo Electron (which makes chip-making equipment) and Britain’s Arm (which makes the software used to design chips).
+Taiwan-based TSMC focuses solely on made-to-order manufacturing, mainly of high-end chips, while other important parts of the semiconductor ecosystem include US companies such as AMD, Nvidia and Qualcomm (chip designers), lithography specialist ASML in the Netherlands, Japan’s Tokyo Electron (chip manufacturing equipment) and Britain’s Arm (software used to design chips).

 All this expertise provides two key benefits.
 First, each part of the global supply chain can focus and improve on what it does best, benefiting other parts of the supply chain.
 Second, increased global capacity across all segments of the supply chain makes the industry more resilient to demand shocks.